upenn-embedded/final-project-website-submission-f25-t01-f25-ctrl-alt-del/README.md

 The most risky part remaining is the performance of the IR LED and receiver.
 Since our IR LEDs have not arrived yet, we are unable to test them or verify their compatibility with the receiver.
 If this step does not go smoothly, we may need to adjust our code logic and switch to a backup solution.

-1. Show a system block diagram & explain the hardware implementation.
-2. Explain your firmware implementation, including application logic and critical drivers you've written.
-3. Demo your device.
-4. Have you achieved some or all of your Software Requirements Specification (SRS)?

-   1. Show how you collected data and the outcomes.
-5. Have you achieved some or all of your Hardware Requirements Specification (HRS)?

-   1. Show how you collected data and the outcomes.
-6. Show off the remaining elements that will make your project whole: mechanical casework, supporting graphical user interface (GUI), web portal, etc.
-7. What is the riskiest part remaining of your project?

-   1. How do you plan to de-risk this?
-8. What questions or help do you need from the teaching team?

 ## Final Project Report